Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Summary and Conclusion

 The fact that determining topology of a Majorana nanowire, particularly in the realistic SM-SC hybrid platforms used experimentally, is a difficult challenge has been strongly emphasized by our group for more than 10 years in many publications, with the early work focusing on the non-reliability of using ZBCP by itself as a signature of topological MZMs,~\cite{dassarma2016how,liu2017andreev,liu2018distinguishing,chiu2019fractional,chiu2017conductance,huang2018metamorphosis,pan2020generic,pan2022random,pan2020physical,dassarma2021disorderinduced,ahn2021estimating,pan2021quantized,pan2022ondemand} and the more recent work showing that even the combination of local and nonlocal tunneling may not always decisively determine topology in finite disordered wires and additional considerations may be necessary~\cite{dassarma2023density,dassarma2023spectral,pan2024disordered,taylor2024machine,taylor2025vision}.
 The possibility that a particular putative topological signature arises from trivial causes cannot be absolutely ruled out based only on transport measurements as emphasized by us has also been recently discussed by other groups~\cite{day2025identifying}.
 The problem would go away if the predicted Majorana quantization is routinely and robustly seen in many samples, but this is an unlikely prospect, and even then, the non-Abelian topological nature of MZMs must be established by some interference/braiding measurement.
 This can be seen from the history of the even-denominator fractional quantum Hall states in 2D systems, where, almost 40 years after the experimental discovery of the 5/2 FQHE state~\cite{willett1987observation} and 20 years after the proposed topological qubit using the 5/2 state~\cite{dassarma2005topologically}, their theoretically predicted non-Abelian topological properties are not well-established in spite of some recent progress.~\cite{willett2023interference} Our current work should be viewed from this perspective of the severe difficulties in defining topology for finite disordered systems, since mathematically quantum topology is a pristine property in the thermodynamic limit.
+The topology in this case arises from an intrinsic quantum degeneracy of the ground state, which arises directly from the exponentially small MZM splitting--- if the splitting is algebraic, there is no quantum degeneracy, and no topology.
 Our careful and detailed study of MZM splitting as a function of disorder and system size shows why the problem is challenging, and what the issues are in achieving progress in the field.~\cite{hegde2016majorana,penaranda2018quantifying,avila2020majorana,cayao2017majorana,zyuzin2013correlations}